When Francesca Marie McNally was born, she was the perfect baby.

 “I had whooping cough.
 I don’t know where I got it from.
 I look back and wish that I would have known more about the way I could have protected myself and my family,” said Veronica.

-Babies cannot be vaccinated against whooping cough until they are 2-months-old, but doctors recommend those who care for newborns are.
+Babies cannot be vaccinated against whooping cough, but doctors recommend those who care for them are.

 Veronica says she asked why she wasn’t told this during her pregnancy.
 According to medical records, on the day of her delivery, a nurse offered her the Tdap shot, which is the whooping cough vaccine.